Ontario Highway 416: Route description

 Highway 416 entering the western end of Ottawa.
 The Fallowfield Road interchange is shown.

 Highway 416 begins at an interchange with Highway 401, branching to the north near the community of Johnstown in the United Counties of Leeds and Grenville.
-This interchange only provides access to and from the west of Highway 401, but immediately north of it, a second interchange with the remaining section of Highway 16 provides access from Johnstown and to a parclo interchange with both directions of Highway 401, as well as to the Ogdensburg-Prescott International Bridge crossing to Ogdensburg, New York.
+This interchange only provides access to and from the west of Highway 401, but immediately north of it, a second interchange with the remaining section of Highway 16 provides access from Johnstown and to a parclo interchange with both directions of Highway 401, as well as to the Ogdensburg-Prescott International Bridge crossing to Ogdensburg, New York, United States.

-Proceeding north, the two carriageways of the freeway are separated by a 68 m forested median.
+Proceeding north, the two carriageways of Highway 416 are separated by a 223 ft forested median.

 The freeway is surrounded by thick forests for the next 6.2 mi.
 As it passes beneath Leeds and Grenville County Road 44, the original routing of Highway 16 (the Prescott Highway) south of Spencerville, it exits the forest and enters farm fields.
 The route travels to the east of the community, access to which is provided by an interchange at County Road 21, and crosses a swamp and the South Nation River.

 Highway 416 crosses under the Prescott Highway a second time; to the north, the two remain roughly parallel but separated as they pass through a mix of farmland and forest.
 South of the community of Kemptville, the Prescott Highway crosses the route a third time, with an interchange connecting the two highways.

 The freeway curves to the northeast, bypassing Kemptville and featuring an interchange with County Road 43 (formerly Highway 43).